Harzah2/bbcode/README.txt

   - Smileys module - http://drupal.org/project/smileys

-Note: these are different indpendent projects.
+Note: these are different independent projects.
 Please do not report issues with them as BBCode problems!

 Credits / Contacts